Circuit riding

-In the United States, circuit riding was the practice of a judge, sometimes referred to as a circuit rider, traveling to a judicial district (referred to as a circuit) to preside over court cases there.
+In the United States, circuit riding was the practice of a judge, sometimes referred to as a circuit rider, traveling to a judicial district to preside over court cases there.
 A defining feature of American federal courts for over a century after the founding of the United States, circuit riding has since been mostly abolished.
 The term, however, lives on in the name "circuit court", a colloquialism commonly used to refer to the United States courts of appeals.

 History

 Shortly after the ratification of the United States Constitution in 1788, Congress passed the Judiciary Act of 1789, creating the U.S. circuit courts.
-These circuit courts did not have appointed judges; rather, two Supreme Court Justices and the state district judge would preside over cases.
+These circuit courts did not have appointed judges; rather, two Supreme Court Justices and a local U.S. district court judge would preside over cases.
 This created the practice of circuit riding, wherein Supreme Court justices would travel to designated meeting places in their assigned circuit to hear cases.
 Circuit riding in the early United States was often an arduous process, requiring long travel on horseback or carriage over harsh terrain, months-long extended stays away from home, and difficulties in acquiring lodging (Congress did not provide accommodations).